 0530hrs: Drop off to Hotel/Airport.

-Birdwatching, bird photography in Nairobi National Park is done while in the car, But there are some designated places where clients are allowed to alight from the car.
+Birdwatching, in Nairobi National Park, is done while in the car, But there are some designated places where clients are allowed to alight from the car.
 These places are usually very productive in bird species,

-An early start in the morning helps in scoring more species, so pick up from the hotel/lodge at advisable to be early morning 0600hrs to be precise
+An early start in the morning helps in scoring more species, so pick up from the hotel/lodge is advisable to be early morning 0600hrs to be precise

 Nairobi National Park opens at 0630hrs and closes at 0600hrs